Kerfier/video_procesor/README.md

-# video_processor
+# Video Processor

-Blur faces and license plates in video files using YOLOv12 detection and KCF tracking.
+Blur faces and license plates in video files using YOLO detection and KCF tracking.

 ## Setup